harshitsinghai77/fictional-octo-funicular/posts/introducing-webase.md

 ---
 title: "Introducing WeBase — Making deep learning simple"
-excerpt: "This article is written as part of my final capstone project at Bennett University.
-In this article, I’ll tell you about WeBase, its purpose, how is it useful, and how to make the most out of it."
+excerpt: "WeBase is a new deep learning platform that aims to make the process of building and training deep learning models simpler and more accessible.
+In this article, we will introduce WeBase and explore some of its key features and benefits.WeBase is a cloud-based platform that provides a user-friendly interface for building and training deep learning models.
+It allows users to quickly and easily create and configure their models using a drag-and-drop interface, without the need for complex coding or technical expertise."
 coverImage: "https://miro.medium.com/max/1400/1*qc8gdXkCCnBOtgLeaqYX_Q.png"
 date: "2020-12-18T12:04:07.322Z"
 author: